evanhook/portfolio-landing-page-2020/readme.md

 #### By: Elizabeth Van Hook

 ## Description
 This is a personal portfolio page that shares information about me and my coding projects.
-This application includes text, photos, and links to coding projects created during my first week at Epicodus.
+This application includes text, photos, and links to coding projects created during my first week at Epicodus.To view my page, click on this link: https://evanhook.github.io/portfolio-landing-page-2020/

 ## Setup & Installation
 * Clone repository using this link: https://github.com/evanhook/portfolio-landing-page-2020.git